 At any given time, the Django team provides official security support for several versions of Django:

-- The master development branch, hosted on GitHub, which will become the next major release of Django, receives security support.
-Security issues that only affect the master development branch and not any stable released versions are fixed in public without going through the disclosure process.
+- The main development branch, hosted on GitHub, which will become the next major release of Django, receives security support.
+Security issues that only affect the main development branch and not any stable released versions are fixed in public without going through the disclosure process.

 - The two most recent Django release series receive security support.
 For example, during the development cycle leading to the release of Django 1.5, support will be provided for Django 1.4 and Django 1.3.
 Upon the release of Django 1.5, Django 1.3’s security support will end.

 - Long-term support releases will receive security updates for a specified period.